 When is the best time to visit Albania?

 We visited Albania in mid-June – summer, and the start of the high season.
-Because Albania is still relatively a relatively off-the-beaten-track destination in Europe, it doesn’t tend to get overcrowded, even in the cities.
+Because Albania is still a relatively off-the-beaten-track destination in Europe, it doesn’t tend to get overcrowded, even in Tirana.
 An exception would be the beaches along the Albanian Riviera, which do get busy in the summer months (especially July and August).

 If the Valbona Theth trek is on your Albania wish list, remember that the high mountain pass is only accessible at certain times of year.
 The best time to do the trek is between June and September, but the trail might be open as early as May and as late as November depending on weather conditions.

-In this detailed guide to the Valbona Theth trek, I provide instructions and links for booking the Koman Ferry and van transport from Shkoder.
+In this detailed guide to the Valbona Theth trek, I provide instructions and links for booking the Komani Lake Ferry and van transport from Shkoder.

 I’ve purposefully kept this itinerary quite loose so that you can adjust it to fit your schedule.
-However, you’ll need a minimum of 2 weeks to cover all the points mentioned.
+However, you’ll need a minimum of 2 weeks to cover all the points of interest mentioned.

 One of the best things about travelling in the Balkans is being able to hop across the border.
 From Albania, you can easily continue your travels in Ulcinj and Montenegro, Lake Ohrid in North Macedonia, Kosovo, or Thessaloniki and Northern Greece.
 The choice is yours!